 This Proxy Statement, which is part of the accompanying Notice of Annual Meeting of Stockholders, is furnished in connection with the solicitation, by the Board of Directors of Northrop Corporation (the "Company"), of proxies to be used at the Company's 1994 Annual Meeting of Stockholders (the "Annual Meeting") and at any and all adjournments of such Annual Meeting.
 If a proxy in the accompanying form is duly executed and returned, the shares represented by such proxy will be voted as indicated.
 Any person executing the proxy may revoke it prior to its exercise.
-Unless otherwise directed in the accompanying proxy, the persons named therein (or their substitutes) will vote FOR the election of the four director nominees listed below under "Election of Directors" and FOR the proposal to ratify the appointment of Deloitte & Touche as auditors of the Company for the year ending December 31, 1994.
+Unless otherwise directed in the accompanying proxy, the persons named therein (or their substitutes) will vote FOR the election of the four director nominees listed below under "Election of Directors" and FOR the proposal to ratify the appointment of Deloitte & Touche as auditors of the Company for the year ending December 31, 1994 and FOR the proposal to amend the Northrop Grumman Corporation.
 As to any other business which may properly come before the Annual Meeting, the named proxies will vote in accordance with their best judgment.
 The Company does not presently know of any other such business.